 4. Take a Photo in Panathenaic Stadium

 Since this stadium was the site of the first modern Olympics in 1896, I guess a photo in the area is a must.
-Though you can’t enter the stadium except during events, one side is enclosed only by a fence for easy viewing.
+You can enter the stadium for 5 euro (tickets here), one side is enclosed only by a fence if you opt to see it free.
 Even if you don’t care at all for sports like me, it doesn’t fail to draw you in visually.
 It’s an amazing experience to imagine the history of this place.